-Flores Nature Park presents remarkable features, such as the biggest and best-preserved wooded peatbogs of the North Atlantic and two of the rarest plants in the world, the Myosotis azorica and the Veronica dabneyi.
+Flores Nature Park presents remarkable features, such as the biggest and best-preserved bog woodlands of the North Atlantic and two of the rarest plants in the world, the Myosotis azorica and the Veronica dabneyi.
 The latter, currently, is only known in a wild state in the Western Group’s islands.

-There are 547 species of vascular plants in Flores Island, of which, between species and subspecies, more than 50 are endemic of the Archipelago.
+There are 547 species of vascular plants on the island of Flores, of which, between species and subspecies, more than 50 are endemic of the Archipelago.

-Regarding its terrestrial fauna, stands out three endemic species of the island: Tarphius floresensis, Agyneta depigmentata and Cheiracanthium floresense.
+Regarding its terrestrial fauna, stand out three endemic species of the island: Tarphius floresensis, Agyneta depigmentata and Cheiracanthium floresense.

 The Park includes several areas classified in the Natura 2000 network, namely the Costa Sul e Sudoeste Special Protection Area (SPA), the Zona Central - Morro Alto Special Area of Conservation (SAC) and the Costa Nordeste SPA and SAC, and also one Ramsar Site: Planalto Central das Flores (central plateau – Morro Alto).